slipwayhq/slipway_docs/docs/using-with-trmnl/trmnl-quick-start.md

 Although this process might seem a bit manual, it has some big advantages.

 - Because you know the live server never changes, you don't need to worry about backing it up:
-Your local copy of the configuration files always represents the latest state.
+Your local copy of the configuration files always represents the latest state of your server.

+If your live server ever dies you can quickly re-deploy from your local configuration files with no data loss.
+If you ever want to move hosts, just tear down the current server and deploy a new one.

 - Because we only store the [hashed versions of API keys](/docs/guides/secrests-and-hashed-api-keys) in the configuration files, they are safe to upload to version control systems such as GitHub.

 By storing your configuration files in a version control system you can easily track how your server changes over time, and roll back to a previous configuration if necessary.

-If your live server ever dies you can quickly re-deploy from your local configuration files with no data loss.
-If you ever want to move hosts, just tear down the current server and deploy a new one.
 :::

 Once that is done you should be able to press the button on the back of your TRMNL device to